cantaloupe-project/cantaloupe/README.md

 ## Adding Custom Resolvers

-Resolvers are super easy to write.
-All you have to do is implement the `edu.illinois.library.cantaloupe.resolver.Resolver` interface, which has just one method.
+Resolvers are easy to write.
+All you have to do is implement the one method in the `edu.illinois.library.cantaloupe.resolver.Resolver` interface.

+To use your custom resolver, set `resolver` in your properties file to its class name.

-Feel free to add your own configuration keys to the properties file, which should be in the form of `NameOfMyResolverClass.whatever`, and can be read using `edu.illinois.library.cantaloupe.Application.getConfiguration()`.
+Feel free to add new configuration keys to the properties file.
+They should be in the form of `NameOfMyResolverClass.whatever`.
+They can then be accessed via `edu.illinois.library.cantaloupe.Application.getConfiguration()`.

 See one of the existing resolvers for examples.